stefan-peng/oboeta/README.md

 On the other hand, the requirements for the log are more stringent:

-1. Each nonempty line must have exactly three fields: a flashcard's identifier, a timestamp, and either of the '+' or '-' characters.
+1. Each nonempty line must have exactly three fields: a flashcard's identifier, a timestamp, and either of the '+' and '-' characters.
 2. The flashcard's identifier need not actually name a flashcard.
 (This makes deleting flashcards easy: Just remove them from the deck.
 You can remove their entries in the log, too, but you don't have to.)
 3. The timestamp can be formatted however you wish, but you must be consistent.
 4. The third field must be either a single '+' character or a single '-' character.  '+' indicates that you successfully reviewed the associated flashcard on the date represented by the timestamp, whereas '-' indicates that you failed.

 Oboeta uses the log to schedule flashcards for review.
 You ask Oboeta to dump a bunch of new or due cards to the screen, select the corresponding paper flashcards, and review them.
 When you're finished reviewing your cards, update the log accordingly.
-Alternatively, you can use the console-based review scripts, which will automatically update the log.
+Alternatively, you can use the console- and HTTP-based review scripts to review the cards on your computer, which will automatically update the log.

 ## Requirements